eric-vader/CV-pandoc-healy/soc_campus_visit/soc_campus_visit.md

 * All successor states have values of $U(.)=0$
 * All actions would lead to draws
-* No matter what you play, Tic-Tac-toe is Unlosable
+* No matter what you play, Tic-Tac-Toe is Unlosable

 \begin{tcolorbox}[title=Intuition from Primary Sch: How can that be?]
   Center is better, corners are next best and then the rest.
 \end{tcolorbox}

-## Minimax Tic-Tac-toe example
+## Minimax Tic-Tac-Toe example

 \begin{figure}
 \scalebox{.41}{